Digital morphogenesis via Schelling segregation: The case tau less than kappa

 \section{The case \texorpdfstring{$\tau<\kappa$}{tau less than kappa}}

 The analysis here is identical for the standard and simple models.
 Of course, we are yet to explain how $\kappa$ comes to be defined as described previously -- we shall do so shortly.

-The basic idea is that we wish to find the value of $\tau$ at which stable intervals become more likely than unhappy nodes in the initial configuration.
+\textbf{Outline.} The basic idea is that we wish to find $\kappa$, which is that value of $\tau$ at which stable intervals become more likely than unhappy nodes in the initial configuration.
 For such $\tau$, taking $w$ large, we shall have that stable intervals are \emph{much} more likely than unhappy nodes in the initial configuration.
-If $u$ is selected uniformly at random then we shall almost certainly have stable intervals of both types on either side of $u$ before any unhappy elements, meaning that $u$ never changes type.
+With a little bit more work one can then show that, for a node $u$ which is selected uniformly at random, we shall almost certainly find stable intervals of both types on either side of $u$ before any unhappy element.
+The following lemma then suffices to establish that, given such an initial configuration, $u$ can never change type.

+\begin{lem} Suppose that, in the initial configuration, $u_1$ and $u_2$ each belong to (possibly different) $\alpha$-stable intervals, and that there are no unhappy $\alpha$ nodes in $[u_1,u_2]$.
+Then no $\alpha$ node in $[u_1,u_2]$ will ever become unhappy.
+A similar result holds for $\beta$. \end{lem} \begin{proof} Suppose otherwise, and let $v$ be the first $\alpha$ node in the interval $[u_1,u_2]$ to become unhappy.
+In order for $v$ to become unhappy, another $\alpha$ node $v'\in \mathcal{N}(v)$ must change to type $\beta$.
+Since $v'\notin [u_1,u_2]$, we either have $v'<u_1 \leq v$, or else $v\leq u_2 <v'$.
+Suppose that the first case holds, the other is similar.
+Then, together with the fact that any $\alpha$-stable interval to which $u_1$ belongs is of length $w+1$, $v'\in \mathcal{N}(v)$ implies that $v$ belongs to any stable interval to which $u_1$ belongs, and so cannot become unhappy.
+This gives the required contradiction. \end{proof}